BillyStiles1991/PlayerLevellingSystem/README.md

 For each slider:
 1. Set a sensible min/max in the Slider component (the script will overwrite max at runtime)
-2. (Recommended) Set the slider “Handle” to optional / style as you like
+2. (Recommended) Remove slider handle + style as you like

 Create TextMeshPro UI labels:
 - `healthSliderDisplay` (e.g., "50 / 100")